PiotrDabkowski/Js2Py/README.md

 ####Pure Python JavaScript Translator/Interpreter

-Translates any valid JavaScript (ECMA Script 5.1) to Python.
+Translates <em>any</em> valid JavaScript (ECMA Script 5.1) to Python.
 Translation is fully automatic.
-Does not have any dependencies - <b>uses only standard python library.</b>
+Does not have any dependencies - <b>uses only standard python library.</b> Supports Python 2 & 3.
 <hr>

 Managed to fully automatically translate esprima.js to Python! - <a href="https://github.com/PiotrDabkowski/Js2Py/blob/master/examples/pyesprima.py"> it's now the only JavaScript 6 parser available for Python</a>!